 2. Apply different styles and techniques to the screenplay form;

-3. Categorise and assess films and other audio-visual forms of entertainment;
+3. Analyse films and other audio-visual forms of media entertainment;

 4. Integrate constraints imposed by budgets and time schedules.

-- Analysis and evaluation of films, documentaries and television programs in terms of their narrative content and plot devices
+- Analysis and evaluation of short films, documentaries, television and media programs in terms of their approach to narrative and experimental storytelling.

-- Script writing and editing for various genres and the role of screen writing in the production of films, documentaries and television programs
+- Script writing and editing for various genres and modes of storytelling and the role of screen writing in the production of films, documentaries, television and transmedia programs

 - Narrative styles, techniques and layouts of the screenplay form

-- Planning of scripts within the constraints imposed by budgets and time schedules.
+- Consideration of scripts within the constraints of budgets and time schedules.

 You cannot enrol in this course if you have successfully completed CMNS3170 and CMNS3180.